GNOME/gimp/CODING_STYLE.md

 When you push directly (for contributors with push rights), you are also expected to never push a merge commit.

+### Multiple or single commits?

+When contributing merge requests or patch files, you should break your work into logical changes, not into review timelines.

+E.g. after a review, instead of pushing fixes as an additional commit, amend your commits to rewrite your local git history as though reviewed bugs never existed.

+On the other hand, we appreciate separate commits when they are logical units.
+For instance, you could have 1 commit adding a GUI feature, then 1 commit adding a `libgimp` API to manipulate the new feature and 1 commit for a plug-in to use this new API.
+It makes perfect sense to separate these 3 changes into their own commits and even help for review and later dig through development logs.

 ## C code
 ### Line width